cpythoud/dbbeans-util/README.md

 in a similar context.

 Java 6 or higher is required.
-(Java 5 might work if you recompile the source.
+(Java 5 might work if you recompile the sources.
 I haven't tried it recently.)

 ## What's included